vlees46/weekend-redux-feedback-loop/README.md

 ## HIGH Level Development Plan

-1. Create 4 views
+- [x] 1.
+Create 4 views
         a.
 Components
-        i.
+        b.
 Input field number for numeric values and 1 text input value
-            a. check for validation, user must input a value
+            i. check for validation, user must input a value ii.
-            b.
 NEXT Button - store user data into array and then calls next FORM
-2. The above logic is for all user supplied input afterwards
+- [x] 2.
+The above logic is for all user supplied input afterwards
-    1. User will be able to review there submissions via - REVIEW COMPONENT
         a.
+User will be able to review there submissions via - REVIEW COMPONENT
+        b.
 REVIEW COMPONENT - will have a SUBMIT button which will POST data to database
             i.
 After user will see a submission success page